corda/corda/docs/source/api-identity.rst

 The ``SyncKeyMappingsFlow`` works in exactly the same way as the existing ``IdentitySyncFlow`` whereby the unknown confidential identities involved in a transaction can be extracted and the identity data for them being registered in the ``IdentityService`` of the node who wishes to obtain this information.
-However, the ``SyncKeyMappingsFlow`` also us to sync up the confidential identities between two nodes without having to provide a transaction to extract the confidential identities from.
-The node can provide a list of ``AnonymousParty`` if they are already known.
+However, the ``SyncKeyMappingsFlow`` also allows us to sync up the confidential identities between two nodes without having to provide a transaction to extract the confidential identities from.
+The node can directly provide the list of
+``AnonymousParty`` they wish to synchronise with the counterparty.